filakhtov/gentoo-use-docs/media-video/mpv.md

 This flag should be enabled if the target system uses the PulseAudio server as a main sound system.

 ### raspberry-pi
-Modify the `CFLAGS` and `LDFLAGS` variables for the duration of the build to make compiler aware of the Raspberry-PI specific include files and libraries.
 Pass the `-Drpi=enabled` option to the Meson build script.
 Provide an ability to perform hardware-accelerated video decoding on Raspberry-PI platform.

 This flag should only be enabled on Raspberry-PI hardware.